spanishdict/engineering.spanishdict.com/_posts/2012-03-12-front-end-profiling-and-optimization.md

 pre-load fewer elements on the page, allowing certain sections to only load after a user made an ajax call to retrieve the elements.

+Another CSS optimization that we did was run [Google Pagespeed][pagespeed] and identify the slow CSS rules in our code.
+Google Pagespeed is able to identify any rules that browsers struggle to execute.
+In our case, because we had so many elements on the page, the impact of each slow rule was magnified significantly.

 ### You Get What you Measure

-This exercise made apparent that for our site, front-end performance is a key metric that we must measure, monitor, and manage.
+This project made apparent that for our site, front-end performance is a key metric that we must measure, monitor, and manage.
 Performance optimization is an ongoing effort.
 We embedded within our code an easy way to measure across browsers the frontend load time of any page on our site.
 We also elevated the importance of the
 [site speed report][analytics] that is available in Google Analytics on our metrics dashboard.
+These tools allow us to regularly monitor the impact of changes on our frontend performance to ensure that we maintain a zippy user response time as we make changes to the site.

 [speedracer]: http://en.wikipedia.org/wiki/Speed_Racer